NIPOST to clamp down on unlicensed logistics firms

 The General Manager explained further that the department was also working with the leadership of the local governments areas in its determination to put an end to multiple fees, levies and charges by the agents and officials of these local governments.

-He emphasized the need for operators in the sector to invest in relevant information, training, education, and enlightenment programmes about the regulations that apply in the industry.
+He emphasized the need for operators in the sector to invest in relevant information, trainings, education and enlightenment programmes about the regulations that apply in the industry.

 Since, according to him, regulations are to help create a conducive environment for all humanity.